Barcelona unwilling to negotiate Messi departure - WHIZ News

 MADRID (AP) — Barcelona is unwavering in its intention to keep Lionel Messi and will not facilitate his departure.

-Spanish media reports said Messi has contacted the club to try to resolve the situation, but Barcelona confirmed to The Associated Press on Saturday that it will not negotiate to allow the Argentina great to depart before his contract ends next year.
+Spanish media reports said Messi has contacted the club to try to resolve the situation.
+Barcelona said Saturday that it will not negotiate to allow the Argentina great to depart before his contract ends next year.

 Messi is not expected to report to the club on Sunday for scheduled coronavirus testing that is required for the entire squad before training can resume next week, according to Catalan radio RAC1.